Critical Value for 95% Confidence Interval T Test: A thorough look

 Understanding the Critical Value in a 95% Confidence Interval T Test

 A T-test is a statistical method used to compare means between groups, especially when the sample size is small (typically less than 30) and the population standard deviation is unknown.
-Here's the thing — in a 95% confidence interval, there is a 5% chance that the true population parameter lies outside the calculated range, with 2.
-Worth adding: the critical value serves as a threshold that divides the region of acceptance from the region of rejection in hypothesis testing.
-5% in each tail of the distribution for a two-tailed test Turns out it matters..
+The critical value serves as a threshold that divides the region of acceptance from the region of rejection in hypothesis testing.
+In a 95% confidence interval, there is a 5% chance that the true population parameter lies outside the calculated range, with 2.5% in each tail of the distribution for a two-tailed test Most people skip this — try not to..

 The critical value is derived from the t-distribution, which accounts for the increased variability in small samples compared to the normal distribution.
 Key factors influencing the critical value include: